-By Mail

-Sign, complete and return the proxy card in the postage-paid envelope provided www.proxyvote.com
+By Mail By Telephone Sign, complete and return the proxy

-By Telephone

-Online
+Online www.proxyvote.com

 Important Notice Regarding the Availability of Proxy Materials for the 2024 Annual Meeting of Stockholders to be held on February 7, 2024.
 Embecta's proxy statement and 2023 Annual Report of Stockholders, which includes Embecta's consolidated financial statements, are available at investors.embecta.com/financials-filings/annual-reports.